-HTDP may be used to estimate the crustal displacement at a specified location from time t_1 to time t_2 .
-The estimated displacement equals the velocity at this location multiplied by the time difference (t_2-t_1) plus all coseismic and postseismic motion that has occurred between these two times.
-The user may opt to allow HTDP estimate the 3D velocity to be used in this procedure, or he/she may interactively supply the velocity to be used.
+HTDP can be used to estimate the crustal displacement at a specified location from time t_1 to time t_2 .
+The estimated displacement equals the velocity at this location multiplied by the time difference $(t_2 - t_1)$ plus all coseismic and postseismic motion that has occurred between these two times.
+Users may opt to allow HTDP to estimate the 3D velocity used in this procedure, or they may interactively supply the velocity.